dennis-johnson-dev/test-profiler/README.md

 This project is a demo of using the data provided by the new `Profiler` component provided by the React.js core team.
 RFC - [https://github.com/reactjs/rfcs/pull/51](https://github.com/reactjs/rfcs/pull/51).

-This repo demonstrates using the `Profiler` component as part of `react@16.7.0-alpha.0` and sending those metrics to Grafite/Grafana using a Node.js server to proxy traffic to UDP using StatsD.
+This repo emits the data that is provided to the `Profiler` component's `onRender` callback over a web worker to a Node.js server to proxy traffic using StatsD to eventually be seen with Grafana.

-To decrease the impact of recording these metrics, the network usage for emitting metrics has been moved to a web worker (see `metrics.js` and `worker.js`).
+The network usage for emitting metrics has been moved to a web worker (see `metrics.js` and `worker.js`) to minimize the metrics gathering impact on the main thread.

+The end result could be something like the following (you can create various graphs of your choosing):

 ![./docs/timings.png](./docs/timings.png)